bxservice/de.bxservice.fieldEventRules/README.md

 **Error level** controls what happens on failure:

-- **Error** — blocks the save.
-The user must correct the value before the record can be saved.
+- **Error** — blocks the operation.
+On field change (UI), a popup is shown and the field is flagged.
+On save (model), an exception is thrown and the record cannot be saved until the condition is satisfied.
-- **Warning** — allows the save to proceed, but shows a message the user must acknowledge.
+- **Warning** — allows the operation to proceed, but shows a message the user must acknowledge before continuing.

 Validation rules work at both the UI (immediate feedback on field change) and model level (enforced on save regardless of channel).